-Fig 1.
-Scolopendra morsitans, a large (up to 25 cm long) South American centipede that is a close relative of the Amazonian giant centipede (Scolopendra gigantea).
+Figure 1.
+Scolopendra morsitans, a large (up to 25 centimeters long) South American centipede that is a close relative of the Amazonian giant centipede (Scolopendra gigantea).

-Fig 3.
+Figure 3.
 Scolopendra cingulata is an olive-green and orange centipede, common in southern Europe, that grows to about 10 cm (4 in); its bite is quite painful.
-In tropical countries there are much larger species of Scolopendra, the biggest of all being S. gigantea, which may be 30 cm (1 ft) long.
+In tropical countries there are much larger species of Scolopendra, the biggest of all being S. gigantea, which may be 30 centimeters (1 foot) long.
 These creatures have a very poisonous bite.
 The females brood their eggs and guard their young for several weeks after they hatch.

 Fig 4.
 A long-legged centipede: the house centipede (Scutigera forceps), a member of this group, is found in warm countries all over the world.
 It is about 5 cm (2 in) long and has 15 pairs of very long legs.
 These centipedes can run extremely fast, and look rather like large, many-legged spiders.
 They are useful in that they prey on cockroaches and other insects.
 In tropical regions various other species are fond.

 Fig 5.
 Slender centipedes: Geophilomorpha.
 The scientific name of this group means "earth-lovers," and its members are nearly all found burrowing in soil.
 They are very long and slender, with many short legs – often over a hundred pairs.
 Many of them give out a luminous fluid if they are irritated are injured.
 The North African Orya barbarica, shown here, may reach 17½ cm (7 in).